eclipse-velocitas/velocitas-docs/content/en/docs/val/vehicle_service.md

 ### Semantic model

-The service interface of the vehicle service which abstracts the vehicle behavior shall align to the semantic model.
-As semantic model for service call the [VEHICLE SERVICE CATALOG](https://github.com/COVESA/vehicle_service_catalog) can be used.
+The service interface of the vehicle service which abstracts the vehicle behavior, should be aligned to the semantic model.
+The [VEHICLE SERVICE CATALOG](https://github.com/COVESA/vehicle_service_catalog) can be used as the semantic model for a service call.

 ### Interface technology and programming languages

 The interface technology used for remote procedure calls is [gGRPC](https://grpc.io/).
 The methods and datatypes are first defined in a \*.proto file, which is then used to generate client and server stubs/skeletons in [different languages](https://grpc.io/docs/languages/).

-How to use the interface and generate code can be read e.g. here: [Basics tutorial for gRPC in C++](https://grpc.io/docs/languages/cpp/basics/) or [Basics tutorial for gRPC in Python](https://grpc.io/docs/languages/python/basics/).
+How to use the interface and generate code can be read e.g., here: [Basics tutorial for gRPC in C++](https://grpc.io/docs/languages/cpp/basics/) or [Basics tutorial for gRPC in Python](https://grpc.io/docs/languages/python/basics/).

 ### Interface guideline

-The [gRPC interface guideline](interface_guideline.md) provides you help on how to specify the service interface.
+The [gRPC interface guideline](interface_guideline.md) provides you with help on how to specify the service interface.

 ### Error codes

 The error codes and recommended usage is described in [Error Handling](/docs/val/interface_guideline/#error-handling).
-The implemented errors should be described in the gRPC interface description files (\*.proto).
+The errors implemented should be described in the gRPC interface description files (\*.proto).

 ## Implement a vehicle service

 ### Examples

-For help on how to implement the vehicle service see the example seat service or the [gRPC examples](https://github.com/grpc/grpc/tree/master/examples) in different languages.
+For help on how to implement the vehicle service, see the example seat service or the [gRPC examples](https://github.com/grpc/grpc/tree/master/examples) in different languages.

 ### Responsibility